Afghan Star (film): Reception

-The film was universally acclaimed by critics.
-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 100% based on 62 reviews, with an average rating of 7.67/10.
+The film was acclaimed by critics.
+On Rotten Tomatoes the film has an approval rating of 100% based on 62 reviews, with an average rating of 7.67/10.
 It is the site's best rated film of 2009.

 It was also labeled a NYT's Critic's Pick after Stephen Holden recommended it in his review for The New York Times.
 Holden praised the film for the way in which it explores modern Afghan culture through the "prism" of its four protagonists and their own personal struggles.